 Bear Trip #7 The Arctic National Wildlife Refuge

-The Arctic National Wildlife Refuge is one of only two locations that are home to all three North American bear species.
+If you are wondering where to see bears in Alaska, especially the three distinct species that inhabit the state, the Arctic National Wildlife Refuge is one of only two locations where you can do that!
+The ANWR is home to all three North American bear species.
 More than 900 polar bears live on the shores of the Beaufort Sea, appearing between August and October after their winter denning.

 Bear Trip #8 Kaktovik